 "NO ONE...
 NO ONE UNDERSTANDS!
 I AM ALONE!
 YOU MADE ME LIKE THIS!
 YOOOU MAAADE MEEE!
 YOUU MAAADE MEEE!!!
-YOU'RE YOU GLOB!
+YOU'RE MY GLOB!
 YOU'RE MY GLOB!"
 When he starts to say those words, he sounds like he's going to cry!
 The whole first half of the episode was essentially Lemongrab having an emotional breakdown about being isolated and damaged.
 And he isn't just yelling- he is wailing in total misery and despair.

 The music in this scene is heartbreaking.